stephenberry/glaze/docs/variant-handling.md

 # Variant Handling

-Glaze has full support `std::variant` when writing, and read support when either the type of the underlying JSON is deducible or the current type stored in the variant is the correct type.
+Glaze has full support for `std::variant` when writing, and comprehensive read support with automatic type deduction.
+When reading JSON into a variant, Glaze can automatically determine the correct type based on the JSON structure, field presence, or explicit type tags.

 ## Basic Types